rtsinani/css-reset/README.md

 css-reset
 =========

-A port of css-reset by Eric Meyer
+A port of css-reset by Eric Meyer, without line breaks.